 In Lolita, a middle-aged man named Humbert Humbert becomes obsessed with a pre-pubescent girl named Dolores Haze, who he calls Lolita.
 After her mother's death, he takes her on a westward journey across the United States, passing himself off as her father and sexually assaulting her in private.

 Near the end of the novel, Humbert wonders: "Had I done to Dolly, perhaps, what Frank Lasalle, fifty-year-old mechanic, did to eleven-year-old Sally Horner?"

 Though Nabokov was famously private and never admitted he was inspired by Horner's case, Weinman said there are too many similarities for it to be a coincidence.

 "I was looking for connections, but I was still sort of amazed at all the different ways in which real life and fictional narrative intertwined," she said.

 'It's really important for women's voices to be heard'

-Weinman told Enright that learning about Sally hasn't changed her admiration for the novel, but she thinks it's important that readers of Lolita know who Sally was.
+Weinman told Enright that learning about Horner hasn't changed her admiration for the novel, but she thinks it's important that readers of Lolita know who Horner was.